Anna-Livia/Coding4CLevels/README.md

 - **code_warmup** : directory that contains the python code (solution) for the warmup exercices.
 - **code_challenge** : directory that contains the python code (solution) for the challenge.

+# Sessions

+The first session will take place on January 10th and 11th, 2018.